 I’ve been working in C# and he has been doing it in Python so it has been interesting to compare the two languages.
 I’ve been trying to get him to debug with breakpoints in Visual Studio Code rather than going old-school with print statements.
 It is definitely a process but we’re getting there!

-My wife and a friend run The Crafty Coop – an event planning business that also sells handmade party decorations/favors online and at craft shows.
+My wife and a friend run The Crafty Coop (edit: now closed) – an event planning business that also sells handmade party decorations/favors online and at craft shows.
 One of the ways I help out is as the designated “IT guy” by handling the web/email hosting and other technical stuff.

 When we were initially setting up the website using WordPress we looked for a widget that would generate a listing of their Etsy shop items but we weren’t really happy with the ones we found – they either required that the Etsy shop be broken up into sections or they didn’t quite display the way we wanted.
 I decided to try to write my own instead of tweaking one of the existing ones and Etsy Shop Widget was born.